 Opening Hours Pico Hike and Mountain Hut

 Before you start hiking, it is mandatory to register in the mountain hut.
 The guys in the house are amazing and attentive, providing all essential information.
 Only in very poor weather conditions, and on December 24, the hut is closed.
-The Nature Park employees let you start the hike as long as you have seven hours of daylight available.
+The Nature Park employees let you start the hike if you have seven hours of daylight available.
 This is the estimated duration of the trek to the summit and back.

 - Main Season: 1.
 May until 30.
 September open 24 hours daily